fsspec/adlfs/README.md

 Operations against the Gen2 Datalake are implemented by leveraging [Azure Blob Storage Python SDK](https://github.com/Azure/azure-sdk-for-python).

-    The filesystem can be instantiated with a variety of credentials, including: account_name
+    The filesystem can be instantiated with a variety of credentials and also including: account_name
         account_key
         sas_token